 Failure to disclose may result in the revocation of the original admissions offer and withdrawal from law school.

 All official transcripts for all college work must be submitted directly to LSAC.
 LSAC will evaluate each transcript and forward a report to each law school designated by the applicant.
-Please note an official transcript with degree posted is required to be submitted directly to the McGeorge admissions office for all students who enroll.
+Please note an official transcript with degree posted is required to be submitted directly to the McGeorge admissions office for all students who plan to enroll.

 If an applicant matriculated at another law school, please request that a letter of good standing from that law school is sent directly to LSAC.
 Additionally, if an applicant sat for an examination at that law school, an official transcript from that law school must also be submitted directly to LSAC.

 All admissions decisions are final.
 There is no appeals process.
 You are welcome to reapply for a future admissions cycle.
+Applicants who have been denied admission are encouraged to reach out to the admissions office to discuss strengths and weaknesses in their application in preparation for applying to the law school in a future admissions cycle.

 We understand the uncertainty the waitlist process brings, and we appreciate your patience during this time.
 The waitlist process can last several months; you may be contacted as early as May or as late as August.
 Should you be offered a seat in the entering class, you will be notified by phone and/or email.
 Please ensure your contact information is up to date.
 Additionally, please check your online status page regularly as any changes in your status will be reflected there.
 Please also make sure that your FAFSA is complete at fafsa.ed.gov and that you use school code 001329.